Skip to content

 The same goes for READMEs, design docs, architecture notes, and wikis.
 If you write long markdown documents, you know the pain: scroll endlessly trying to find that one section, lose your place, repeat.
 The minimap becomes useless white noise.

 Markdown Minimap Headers fixes that.
-It adds three layers of navigation intelligence to every markdown file:
+It adds three layers of navigation intelligence to every markdown file — and extends into Jupyter Notebooks too:

 1. Header labels — your ## headings appear as readable text in the minimap

-2. Scrollbar markers — each header level gets a distinct color in the scrollbar overview ruler and editor gutter
+2. Scrollbar markers — each header level gets a distinct color in the scrollbar overview ruler and a background highlight on the header line

 3. Keyboard navigation — jump between headers without leaving your hands